 Can I receive financial aid if I study overseas?

 The financial aid a student is able to receive when studying abroad may differ depending on the program and/or University as well as the terms of enrollment.
-Typically, enrollment in a program of study abroad approved for credit by the home institution may be considered enrollment in the home institution for purposes of applying for federal student financial aid.
-In most cases Bethany will honor academic merit scholarships for which the student qualifies.
+Typically, enrollment in a program of study abroad approved for credit by Bethany College may be considered enrollment in the home institution for purposes of applying for federal student financial aid.
+In most cases Bethany College will honor academic merit scholarships for which the student qualifies.
 Other awards will be subject to the approval of the program director.

 Additional scholarship opportunities may be available.
 Students are encouraged to contact Student Financial Services early in the planning process.
 Please see our Study Abroad page for more information.